ChanStacker/DeveloperCodingTest/README.md

 ## Improvements

 * Extract interactions with the HackerNews Api into HackerNewsRepository where HttpClientFactory will be injected.
+* Add logging using Serilog
 * Implement unit test on the sorting and selecting logic by mocking the HackerNewsRepository
-* Add logging using Serilog
+* Make use of the Fakes utility in the unit test project and unit test different scenarios of response payload.